What to look for in compressed air system audits, and how much can you expect to save on average: a case study from 100 systems

 The average financially viable compressed air savings, based on the 100 audited systems, is more than 35%, with a return on investment of 123% per year.
 In this session, attendees are presented with the actual average savings for each of the nine areas of opportunities, as well as the probability that these opportunities will exist in the average industrial system.
 The studied sample of 100 audited sites therefor provide relatively accurate and reliable data to energy professionals when considering the level of detail and effort required in studying his or her own compressed air systems.

-Albert is an energy engineer who has instructed over 150 training courses on Energy Management, Energy Auditing, Compressed Air-, and Pump-Systems.
-He has 17 years experience, has conducted over 220 energy audits, and has travelled and worked in 42 countries.
+Albert is an energy engineer who has instructed over 160 training courses on Energy Management, Energy Auditing, Pump-, and Compressed Air -Systems (CAS).
+He has 18 years' experience, has conducted over 220 energy audits (incl.
+88 CAS audits), and has travelled and worked in 43 countries.

 He is an instructor and contributing developer of 19 different energy training courses, including the internationally certified CEM®, CEA™, and CIEP™ (lead developer).
 Albert is the author of the "Industrial Energy Systems Handbook", he has won multiple international energy engineering awards, he serves on the Global Guidance Committee of the AEE®, and he is an AEE® lifetime member.